valanticjustinas/commercetools-training/README.md

 Add API Client Credentials in .env.sample then remove the ".sample" file name should be only ".env" then follow your trainer instructions to solve the exercises.

+## Dockerization

+To avoid npm installation on local machine there is an option to use docker compose by running `docker compose up -d` command, which starts the docker container.

+To access the docker container run `docker compose exec node bash` command

 ## Installation for npm users

 Use the command `npm install` to install dependencies